 Plantar fasciitis, commonly known as policeman’s heel, is a common and painful condition that will severely limit your walking.
 So we’ve pulled together some recommendations on the best walking shoes for plantar fasciitis, as well as some practical tips on to minimize the pain or even reverse the condition.

-Plantar Faciitis is caused by inflammation of the plantar fascia, the ligament that supports the arch of your foot and connects your heel bone to the rest of your foot.
+Plantar Fasciitis is caused by inflammation of the plantar fascia, the ligament that supports the arch of your foot and connects your heel bone to the rest of your foot.

 The best walking shoes for plantar fasciitis have:

 - Good Arch Support – often this means after-market insoles such as Superfeet or custom orthotics.

 The insoles that come with most shoe brands are woefully inadequate for plantar fasciitis.
 Most are nothing more than a flat piece of foam, less than 1/8th of an inch thick, with no structure or support for the arch.
 Shop for aftermarket footbeds here.

 Stiffer, after-market insoles support the arch and help spread and absorb the impact during the heel strike.
 For more on orthotics, try THIS post.

 A simple way to tell if you have plantar fasciitis versus a heel spur/stress fracture is to walk on your toes: heel spurs and heel stress fractures feel better while you walk on your toes, while plantar fasciitis typically produces more discomfort when you shift your weight onto your toes.